dotnet/csharplang/proposals/primary-constructors.md

 All instance member initializers in the class body will become assignments in the generated constructor.

 If a primary constructor parameter is referenced from within an instance member, it is captured into the state of the enclosing type, so that it remains accessible after the termination of the constructor.
 A likely implementation strategy is via a private field using a mangled name.
-The private field is initialized by the generated constructor before , and all references to the parameter are replaced with references to the field.

 Capturing is not allowed for `ref`, `in` and `out` parameters.
 This is similar to a limitation for capturing in lambdas.

 If a primary constructor parameter is only referenced from within instance member initializers, those can directly reference the parameter of the generated constructor, as they are executed as part of it.

+Primary Constructor will do the following sequence of operations:
+1. Parameter values are stored in capture fields, if any.
+2. Instance initializers are executed
+3. Base constructor initializer is called

+Parameter references in any user code are replaced with corresponding capture field references.

 For instance this declaration: